ingresso-group/slate/source/includes/_purchase.md

 `town` | The city or town of the customer's address. *Optional.*
 `transaction_uuid` | The unique reference for the reserved tickets, taken from the [reserve](#reserve) response.
 `work_phone` | The customer's work phone number. *Optional if `phone` is provided.*
+`send_confirmation_email` | When specified Ingresso will send your customer a confirmation email with details of their purchase (including a link to self print voucher when applicable).
+If you would prefer to send your own confirmation emails then do not specify this flag. *Requries the `email` parameter to be provided.*

 All of the parameters used to request [additional data for events](#additional-parameters) can also be added.